soxueren/atsd/integration/stata/README.md

 odbc insert var1 var2 var3, as("entity datetime value") dsn("ATSD") table("target_metric_name") block
 ```

+> Make sure `block` flag is set, otherwise not all records may be inserted into ATSD.

 Syntax:

-- `var1 var2 var3` is a list of variables from im-memory dataset in Stata
+- `var1 var2 var3` is a list of variables from im-memory dataset in Stata.
 - `as("entity datetime value")` is a list of columns in ATSD metric.
-That list should be sorted according to list of variables
+That list should be sorted according to list of variables.
-- `dsn("ATSD")` is a name of ODBC connection to ATSD
+- `dsn("ATSD")` is a name of ODBC connection to ATSD.
-- `table("metric_name")` is a name of metric which will contain exported dataset
+- `table("metric_name")` is a name of metric which will contain exported dataset.
-- `block` is a parameter to force using block inserts
+- `block` is a parameter to force using block inserts.

 ## Calculating Derived Series